mkrdip/latest-posts-widget/readme.txt

 == Screenshots ==

 1. The widget configuration dialog.
-2. Front end of the widget using a default WordPress Theme.
+2. Front end of the widget showing full features of the plugin in a default WordPress Theme.
-3. Latest Posts list showing post title only
+3. Latest Posts list showing post title only.

 == Changelog ==